SystemsApproach/ops/intro.rst

 deploying individual microservices as they evolve over time.

 Finally, because a cloud is infinitely programmable, the system being managed has the potential to change substantially over time.\ [#]_ This means that the cloud management system must itself be easily extended to support new features (as well as the refactoring of existing features).
-This is accomplished in part by implementing the cloud management system as a cloud service, but it also points to taking advantage of declarative specifications of how all the disaggregated pieces fit together.
+This is accomplished in part by implementing the cloud management system as a cloud service, which means we will see a fair amount of recursive dependencies throughout this book.
+It also points to taking advantage of declarative specifications of how all the disaggregated pieces fit together.
 These specifications can then be used to generate elements of the management system, rather than having to manually recode them.
 This is a subtle issue we will return to in later chapters, but ultimately, we want to be able to auto-configure the subsystem responsible for auto-configuring the rest of the system.

 .. [#] For example, compare the two services Amazon offered ten years
        ago (EC2 and S3) with the well over 100 services available on